Protect Your Customers With Secure Payment Systems

 • Payment Card Industry Data Security Standard (PCI DSS): PCI DSS sets forth requirements for securing payment card data, including encryption, access control, network monitoring, and regular security testing.
 Compliance with PCI DSS is mandatory for businesses that handle credit card transactions.

-• EMV Standards: EMV (Europay, Mastercard, and Visa) standards govern the technology used in chip-enabled payment credit and debit cards and terminals.
+• EMV standards: EMV (Europay, Mastercard, and Visa) standards govern the technology used in chip-enabled payment credit and debit cards and terminals.
 These standards help prevent card-present fraud by authenticating transactions through dynamic data authentication and cryptographic processes.

 • ISO/IEC 27001: This international standard provides a framework for establishing, implementing, maintaining, and continually improving an information security management system (ISMS).
 Adherence to ISO/IEC 27001 helps ensure the confidentiality, integrity, and availability of sensitive data, including payment information.

-• Regulatory Compliance: Payment systems may also need to comply with specific regulations and laws related to financial transactions and data protection, depending on the region and industry.
+• Regulatory compliance: Payment systems may also need to comply with specific regulations and laws related to financial transactions and data protection, depending on the region and industry.
 Examples include the General Data Protection Regulation (GDPR) in the European Union and the Gramm-Leach-Bliley Act (GLBA) in the United States.

 Secure payment systems employ various technologies to protect sensitive information and prevent unauthorized access or fraudulent activities.